jokester/typescript-boilerplate/README.md

 If you need monorepo:

-download the whole repo , duplicate or remove variant subpackages as needed
+start with the whole repo , duplicate or remove variant subpackages as needed

 else:

-download zip / tar.xz files from Github releases.
-Each file contains 1 exported variant.
+start with a package subdirectory, or download ejected zip / tar.xz from Github releases.

 ## Variants